paweljakubas/j-random-matrices/chapters/algebra.md

 a proxy for lemma or theorem or just some finding, which is very reassuring, but sometimes is the only quick way to get to the result as analytical solution is very nontrivial or only intricate approximation can be provided.

-Now we are empowered to replicate binomial distribution.
+Now we are empowered to replicate **binomial distribution**.
 We need to set binary domain and weights being probabilities, ie. two positive numbers that add up to 1.
-Traditionally, domain reflects Bernoulli trial which is experiment with two outcomes possible, 1 representing success with probability p, 0 representing failure with probability (1-p) [5, page 89-91].
+Traditionally, domain reflects **Bernoulli trial** which is experiment with two outcomes possible, 1 representing success with probability p, 0 representing failure with probability (1-p) [5, page 89-91].
 We can generalize domain though.
 ```